superform-xyz/experimental-4626/README.md

     - `vaultData` is expected to be used internally and freely by implementation logic.
 - `create(ERC20 asset, uin256 vaultData)` function to add new vault within core vault contract
 - `previewData(uint256 vaultId)` function for reading decoded vaultData (check usage in `MultiVault.sol`)
-  - can be implemented freely as long as it's returning appropriate `bytes data`. implementation of this function can have an effect inside of `afterDeposit()` or `beforeWithdraw()` functions, e.g _do something specific based on `vaultData` after deposit_. example implementation is `uri()` functions, reading metadata url from `vaultData` variable.
+  - implementation of this function can have an effect inside of `afterDeposit()` or `beforeWithdraw()` functions, e.g _do something specific based on `vaultData` after deposit_. example implementation is `uri()` functions, reading metadata url from `vaultData` variable.
   - parent contract can extend this logic as it sees fit. e.g `setData()`. those functions should not be a part of extension. interface assumes that each vault has data, empty state may just be omitted.

-_Disclaimer: Super WIP.
+_Disclaimer: WIP.
 Exploratory work and designs_

+### Use cases

+0. Batch focused testing + Curve integration testing

+1. Yearn-like aggregator in single token with built-in rewards

+- Using ERC1155 for managment of multiple Vaults, each with separate yield generating strategy
+- Cutting approve costs through batching.
+Approve only MultiVault, get access to all Vaults.
+- Re-stake your ALL positions (ERC1155 ids) and get a reward calculated from ALL positions
+- Custom and separate logic executed for yield generation in `afterDeposit()`

+2. Long/Short Vault for multiple collaterals?

+### Differences between create Vault and add Vault

+If pseudo-Vault is created through the additional ERC20 asset, MultiVault is a received of all asset balance and minter of one ERC1155-type share (denominated by ids)

+If real-Vault is added, MultiVault acts as a router to it and receiver of LP-share from such.

 ## Common Patterns